Skip to contents

 focal

-When multi-category treatments are used and estimand = "ATT", which group to consider the "treated" or focal group.
+when multi-category treatments are used and estimand = "ATT", which group to consider the "treated" or focal group.
 This group will not be weighted, and the other groups will be weighted to be more like the focal group.
 If specified, estimand will automatically be set to "ATT".

 norm